Parashurama: Devi Bhagvata Purana

+Vishnu Purana

 In Chapter 4 of the Vishnu Purana, Rcika prepares a meal for two women, one simple, and another with ingredients that if eaten would cause the woman to conceive a son with martial powers.
 The latter is accidentally eaten by Renuka, and she then gives birth to Parashurama.

+Vayu Purana

 In Chapter 2 of the Vayu Purana, he is born after his mother Renuka eats a sacrificial offering made to both Rudra (Shiva) and Vishnu, which gives him dual characteristics of Kshatriya and Brahmin.

+Mahabharata

 Parashurama is described in some versions of the Mahabharata as the angry Brahmin who with his axe, killed a huge number of Kshatriya warriors because they were abusing their power.
-In some versions, he even kills his own mother because his father asks him to and because to take his test obeisance towards his parents.
+In some versions, he even kills his own mother because his father asks him to in order to test his obeisance.
 After Parashurama obeys his father's order to kill his mother, his father grants him a boon.
 Parashurama asks for the reward that his mother be brought back to life, and she is restored to life.
 Parashurama remains filled with sorrow after the violence, repents and expiates his sin.
 After his Mother comes back to life, he tries to clean the blood-stained axe but he finds a drop of blood which he was unable to clean and tries cleaning the blood drop in different rivers.
 This is when he moves towards the south of India in search of any holy river where he could clean his axe, finally, he reaches Tirthahalli village in Shimoga, Karnataka and tries to clean the axe and to his surprise, the axe gets cleaned in the holy river of Tunga.
 With respect towards the holy river, he constructs a Shiva linga and performs pooja and the temple is named as Rameshwara temple.
 The place where Parashurama cleaned his axe is called Ramakunda.

 He plays important roles in the Mahabharata serving as mentor to Bhishma (chapter 5.178), Drona (chapter 1.121) and Karna (chapter 3.286), teaching weapon arts and helping key warriors in both sides of the war.

 In the regional literature of Kerala, he is the founder of the land, the one who brought it out of the sea and settled a Hindu community there.
 He is also known as Rama Jamadagnya and Rama Bhargava in some Hindu texts.
-Parashurama retired in the Mahendra Mountains, according to chapter 2.3.47 of the Bhagavata Purana.
 He is the only incarnation of Vishnu who never dies, never returns to abstract Vishnu and lives in meditative retirement.
-Further, he is the only incarnation of Vishnu that co-exists with other Vishnu incarnations Ram and Krishna in some versions of the Ramayana and Mahabharata, respectively.
+Further, he is the only incarnation of Vishnu that co-exists with other Vishnu incarnations Rama and Krishna in some versions of the Ramayana and Mahabharata, respectively.